-Rooting your phone and unlocking its true potential is one of the best parts of the Android ecosystem, but it certainly isn’t for everyone.
+Rooting your phone and unlocking its true potential is one of the best parts of the Android ecosystem, but it isn’t for everyone.
 For one, the process is a bit complicated.
 Not to mention the fact that you could potentially harm your device, and tinkering with a handset can void the warranty, resulting in an unfortunate situation.

 Don’t want to be part of the root club anymore?
-Being in Google’s protective arms is definitely nice, and it is an inconvenience that root gets in the way of updating your software over the air.
+Being in Google’s protective arms is definitely nice, and it is an inconvenience that root generally gets in the way of updating your software over the air.
 Additionally, when it comes to selling a phone, many buyers want the “out of box” experience, as if the phone were brand new, which root technically detracts from.

 The thing is, there’s plenty of tutorials out there for rooting a smartphone, but not as many show you how to unroot.
 Let’s fix that!

 See also – Benefits of rooting your phone

 Unroot by using SuperSU